simbosky/coursera-developing-data-products-wk4/DDP-WK4-PITCH/DDP-WK4-Pitch/index.md

 ---

-## The prediction model
+## The prediction Shiny model

-I would like to predict attrition rate from the variables supplied.
 A Random Forest is often a very robust approach.
 I have therefore developed a shiny app that enables the user to explore the number of trees grown and the impact on the confusion matrix.

 The model can be found [here](https://simbosky.shinyapps.io/ddp-wk4/)